Twometer/twometer-vr/README.md

 # Twometer VR
 A FREE open-source alternative to commercial hand trackers such as Oculus Touch or PS Move.
-Actually, I just want to play Beat Saber, but this sounds nicer.

 ## Get started
 To get started with TwometerVR, check out the [Wiki](https://github.com/Twometer/twometer-vr/wiki)